Gitchegumi/next-website/public/content/who-we-are/goals.md

-# AI2C Goals
+# Our Goals

-AI2C defaults to action, consistently seeking opportunities to solve problems and add value.
-Our approach is proactive, actively identifying challenges within our areas of influence and taking swift, deliberate steps to address them.
-Our ultimate goal is to be an elite Army unit that drives transformation through workforce development, seamless integration of activities, delivery of critical products, and effective governance.
+We lead with action—consistently seeking opportunities to solve meaningful problems and deliver real value.
+Our approach is proactive and purpose-driven, focused on identifying challenges within our sphere of influence and responding with swift, thoughtful solutions.

+Our long-term vision is to be a high-performing innovation unit that drives transformation through workforce development, integrated collaboration, the delivery of impactful products, and responsible, effective governance.